 Much of Chinese medicine focuses on correcting the flow of qi and the balance between yin and yang to restore health.
 The balance of these "vital substances" in the body is unique to each person and is a part of why Chinese medicine is, at its very core, an individualized medicine.

-Chinese herbal medicine is one of the best options to provide symptom relief and help to restore longterm balance to the body.
+Chinese traditional herbal medicine is one of the best options to provide symptom relief and help to restore long term balance to the body.
 Although acupuncture can help with so much, the vital substances (including qi, yin, and yang) cannot be restored by needles alone.
-Herbal formulas developed and refined over the past two thousand years specifically address the individual presentations of these issues.
-Austin Quan Yin offers a variety of Chinese herbal formulas sourced from companies that maintain the highest standards in terms of ingredient quality and safety.
+Chinese remedies and herbal formulas developed and refined over the past two thousand years specifically address the individual presentations of these issues.
+Austin Quan Yin offers a variety of Chinese herbal supplements sourced from companies that maintain the highest standards in terms of ingredient quality and safety.

 Some musculoskeletal symptoms, especially pain, are best treated with hands-on work.
 The Austin Quan Yin practitioners are trained in many forms of manual therapy and can guide you toward the treatment path that’s right for you.
 Chinese medicine tools used in treatment may include:

 An ancient Chinese form of bodywork, tuina utilizes the same diagnostic theories as Chinese medicine to treat internal organ and musculoskeletal disorders.
 Tuina uses manual pressure techniques including kneading, pressing, grasping, and stretching to work on the musculoskeletal system, the meridians, and acupoints.
-While acupuncture uses needles to improve the flow of qi, tuina uses targeted manual pressure.
+While acupuncture uses needles to improve the flow of qi, tuina uses targeted manual pressure and Chinese acupressure techniques.

 Gua sha is another of the remedies used in Chinese folk medicine.
 This technique uses a special tool with flat, smooth edges to scrape and rub the skin in long or short strokes to stimulate microcirculation.
 Massage oil helps the tool glide across the surface of your skin.
-Gua sha is often used as a treatment in Chinese medicine for inflammation and is especially effective in helping with chronic pain conditions, as well as acute inflammatory conditions.
+Gua sha is often used as a treatment in Chinese medicine for inflammation and is especially effective in helping with chronic pain conditions.

 Don’t let the variety of available options feel overwhelming.
 Our practitioners are always happy to explain the pros and cons of these various options and help you choose in the decision of which is most appropriate for you.
 Any of these therapies may be incorporated into treatment as needed, while cupping and tuina may be requested as stand-alone therapies.